zrmartin71/HTB_Write_Ups/HTB_Ransom.md

 print(n)

 ```
 I made a little more progress.
 I got the same output as the video.
+The decryptedToChar method still has some leftover encryption.